Gamergate: 2020–2021

+2022–present

 In April 2022, David Emery of Snopes.com said that Gamergate is "considered by many a watershed event in the ascendancy of extremist personalities and tactics to online prominence" and that "Gamergate is regarded as emblematic of the deeply rooted sexist and reactionary attitudes observed not only in the male-dominated gaming industry of that time, but across the internet at large."
 Also in April, Caroline Sinders, a research fellow at the Center for Democracy and Technology, said that "Gamergate, for a lot of people, for mainstream culture, was the introduction to what doxxing is".
 In May 2022, Elle Reeve of CNN said that Gamergate resulted in a "massive wave of young people enter[ing] what had been an old man's world of White nationalism."
 Also in May, Katherine Denkinson of The Independent compared the backlash against Amber Heard and her supporters in her then-ongoing trial against Johnny Depp with Gamergate, claiming that "the anti-Amber train has been expertly commandeered by the alt-right.", while noting that Gamergate "was quickly co-opted by the alt-right to promote anti-feminist rhetoric."

-In September 2022, Adam Jerret of The Conversation argued that while "GamerGate was a low point for the gaming world", in the eight years since Gamergate, video games and the gaming industry have "embrace[d] more diverse and caring values", resulting in "a new era of 'values-conscious games' which explore a variety of topics, such as empathy, diversity and wellbeing" that "are proving increasingly popular with existing and newfound audiences."
-Jerret also argued that Gamergaters "expressed a desire to isolate the world of gaming from broader social mores."

-David DePape, the man accused of attacking Paul Pelosi (Nancy Pelosi's husband), is alleged to have said in a blog post that Gamergate introduced him to right-wing politics.